-Student Employment is defined as any job through which a student is enrolled in a degree seeking program at Rider and is compensated with a paycheck issued by Rider University Payroll Office.
+Student Employment is defined as any job through which a student is enrolled in courses as an undergraduate or graduate student at Rider and is compensated with a paycheck issued by Rider University Payroll Office.
 This means that any position that is compensated through a third party organization is not considered part of the Student Employment Program at Rider and not privy to these specific policies or guidelines.
 Any student who is employed through an outside organization may be subject to that organizations' work guidelines.
 Student who are currently enrolled at Rider are eligible to apply for opportunities via Handshake regardless of Federal Work Study status.
 Student Workers must be enrolled in classes at Rider University in order to maintain a position.
-Students must successfully complete 67% of coursework in order to keep their on-campus position.
+Students must successfully complete 67% of coursework in order to keep their oncampus position.
 For example, if a student is taking 12 credits at Rider, they must successfully complete 8 of those credits.